Previous Lesson 18 Next

 3. Wer? (who?)

-“Wer” is used when a question is asked about a person in the nominative case.
+"Wer" is used in questions concerning a person in the nominative case.

 Wer Sind Sie?
 (Who are you?)
 Ich bin Arzt.
 (I am a doctor.)